dexidp/website/content/docs/connectors/ldap.md

       emailAttr: mail
       # Maps to display name of users.
 No default value.
       nameAttr: name
+      # Maps to preferred username of users.
+No default value.
+      preferredUsernameAttr: uid

     # Group search queries for groups given a user entry.
     groupSearch: